Home Ibrahim Babangida: Bio, Age, Tribe, Family & Net Worth

 When the Nigerian Civil War started, Babangida was sent to the 1st Division under General Mohammed Shuwa.
 In 1968, he commanded the 44 Infantry Battalion, which fought hard in Biafra, the region trying to break away.
 In 1969, he was shot in the chest during a mission but refused to remove the bullet, carrying it with him for life.
 While recovering, he married Maryam King on 6 September 1969.
 He returned to fight later that year and in January 1970, he was told that the Biafran Army surrendered, ending the war.

-After the war, he was promoted twice and became an instructor at the Nigerian Defence Academy.
+After the war, he received two promotions and took up a role as an instructor at the Nigerian Defence Academy.
 In 1972–1973, he went to the U.S. Army Armor School to learn more about armored warfare.
 He then commanded the 4 Reconnaissance Regiment and later the Nigerian Army Armoured Corps in 1975.
 He participated in a coup that same year, which was part of Nigeria’s frequent military takeovers.

 From 1975 to 1979, he was one of the youngest members of the Supreme Military Council, the group that ran the country.
-In 1976, after General Murtala Mohammed was assassinated, Babangida acted quickly to stop another coup by taking back control of the radio station from the people trying to take over.
+In 1976, following the assassination of General Murtala Mohammed, Babangida moved quickly to prevent another coup by retaking control of the radio station from the coup plotters.
 In 1977, he took the Senior Officers Course at the Armed Forces Command and Staff College in Jaji and in 1979–1980, he attended the Senior Executive Course at the National Institute of Policy and Strategic Studies.

 Ibrahim Babangida’s Rise to Power